KV3RZZ/KV3RZZ/README.md

 I'm happy to meet new people, but I'm often too shy to approach them on my own

-Info about me will be in rentry.co
+Info about me will be in carrd.co
 [work in progress].

 🟢 - online | 🌙 - afk